Fenced Frame

 4. Set destination url to destination map[eventType].

-5. If event’s attributionReportingEnabled is true and the result of getting supported registrars is not empty and event’s attributionReportingContextOrigin is suitable:
+5. If event’s attributionReportingEnabled is true and event’s attributionReportingContextOrigin is suitable:

 1. If event’s eventType matches one of the automatic beacon event type values, set attributionReportingEligibility to "navigation-source".